 The screech of a holy song scathed my ears, as if a wolf howled in my brain.
-I fluttered suddenly, in trepidation, then landed on whatever was beneath me.
-My talons scratched something solid.
+I fluttered in trepidation, then landed on whatever was beneath me.
+My talons scratched at something solid.
 I looked down — hardstone.
 I looked around — Qandbajar’s skyline.
 Chanting and prayers and holy words rang.
-To Lat we belong…I beseech those beneath her throne…do what is beautiful…lay not upon us burdens that we cannot bear…take us not to task for our error…bestow us your mercy, lest we be lost…
+To Lat we belong…I beseech those beneath her throne…do what is beautiful…lay not upon us burdens we cannot bear…take us not to task for our error…bestow us your mercy, lest we be lost…

 I flew off the yellow dome of Jamshid’s shrine and soared toward a palace by the river.
 Air rushed against the bottom of my wings, keeping me in flight.
 And yet, it always seemed like the world was moving, not me.
-Like some giant had tossed the city in my precise direction.
+Like a giant had tossed the city in my precise direction.

 I flapped to slow my descent and landed on the flat roof.
 Already, voices sounded and bounced off the interior walls, forming a map of the inside.
 Divans, shelves filled with scrolls and books, hanging carpets, oil lamps flickering in the corner niches — so much sight from only sound.
 I dipped down to the windowsill; my left eye watched the men inside: Hadrith, Grand Vizier Barkam’s son, and Ozar, the spice master of Alanya.
 A man who, the rumors say, sacrificed a baby daughter for the blessing, or perhaps curse, of unending wealth.